liv-daliberti/grail-simulation/src/knn/pipeline/reports/README.md

 # KNN Pipeline Reports

-`knn.pipeline.reports` turns cached sweep/final artefacts into Markdown reports under `reports/knn/`.
+`knn.pipeline.reports` turns cached sweep/final artifacts into Markdown reports under `reports/knn/`.
 The package mirrors the structure used by the XGBoost reports while tailoring content to kNN-specific outputs.